pjsip/pjproject_docs/docs/source/get-started/ios/build_instructions.rst

 For each platform you wish to support, you can combine the PJSIP libraries that were built for different architectures using the **lipo** command:

 .. code-block:: shell
+   # For each architecture, combine the PJSIP libraries into one
+   libtool -static -o [arch]/libPJSIP.a pjsip-apps/src/pjsua/ios/*.a

+   # For each platform, combine all the architectures
    # Combine iOS armv7 and arm64 build
-   lipo -arch armv7 ios-armv7/libpj.a -arch arm64 ios-arm64/libpj.a -create -output ios/libpj.a
+   lipo -arch armv7 ios-armv7/libPJSIP.a -arch arm64 ios-arm64/libPJSIP.a -create -output ios/libPJSIP.a
    # Combine iOS Simulator x86_64 and arm64 build
-   lipo -arch x86_64 sim-x86_64/libpj.a -arch arm64 sim-arm64/libpj.a -create -output sim/libpj.a
+   lipo -arch x86_64 sim-x86_64/libPJSIP.a -arch arm64 sim-arm64/libPJSIP.a -create -output sim/libPJSIP.a
    # Combine MacOS x86_64 and arm64 build
-   lipo -arch x86_64 mac-x86_64/libpj.a -arch arm64 mac-arm64/libpj.a -create -output mac/libpj.a
+   lipo -arch x86_64 mac-x86_64/libPJSIP.a -arch arm64 mac-arm64/libPJSIP.a -create -output mac/libPJSIP.a

 Next, you bundle the resulting libraries above into an `XCFramework <https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Generate-the-XCFramework-bundle>`__: